 LET HIM LEAD – As I said before, patriarchy is the norm and again, using the Bible to justify this, if I had a pound for every time I heard this phrase, I’d be a rich woman.
 This states that that man is the head of the house and the family, he should ‘lead’ the marriage and family, while the woman is to be ‘submissive’ to her husband, citing Ephesians 5:22-24 KJV: “Wives, submit yourselves unto your own husbands, as unto the Lord.
 For the husband is the head of the wife, even as Christ is the head of the church: and he is the saviour of the body.
 Therefore as the church is subject unto Christ, so let the wives be to their husbands in everything.”

-While complementarianism can work well for some couples who choose it, where it is not weaponised, conservative and fundamentalist interpretations on complementarianism really go full on with not much, if any, breathing room.
+While complementarianism can work well for some couples who choose it, where it is not weaponised, conservative and fundamentalist interpretations of complementarianism really go full on with not much, if any, breathing room.

 OBEDIENCE – I would just say ‘See above’, but even more sadly, this word takes a particularly sinister turn when children become involved.
 Having children is part of a traditional model, the more the better in Quiverfull movement, where birth control is not used and a goal is to effectively ‘out-breed’ non-Christians.
 In fundamentalism, obedience is expected.
 Not just from the wives, but from the children.

-FEMINISM CHEATS WOMEN – Whoa, this is a big one, ironically enough, driven just as much by the women as the men.
-This is an ongoing theme within conservativism and especially fundamentalism, that modern day feminism (usually citing Third Wave Feminism) has cheated women out of their ‘true purpose in life’ as well as their happiness.
+FEMINISM CHEATS WOMEN – This is a big one which, ironically enough, is driven just as much by the women as the men.
+This is an ongoing theme within conservativism and especially fundamentalism, that modern-day feminism (usually citing Third Wave Feminism) has cheated women out of their ‘true purpose in life’ as well as their happiness.
+The ‘true purpose’, being submissive to the man and having lots of babies, that is.

-Now, I’ve come across homemakers who are neither conservative nor fundamentalist, or even Christian for that matter, who have had experiences of being shamed and bullied for wanting to be a stay-at-home wife and mother, having what is generally considered feminine interests and tastes etc. and obviously that is not ok.
-I myself have also experienced this and it’s not pleasant.
+Now, I’ve come across homemakers who are neither conservative nor fundamentalist, or even Christian for that matter, who have had experiences of being shamed and bullied for wanting to be a stay-at-home wife and mother.
+They have what is generally considered ‘feminine; interests and tastes etc. and obviously, being shamed for harmless interests is not ok.
+I have also experienced this (having ‘girly girl’ interests) and it’s not pleasant.

-That being said, in fundamentalism and very conservative spaces, the right to choose doesn’t really, from what I’ve seen, even seem like an option.
-Feminism in any form is seen as this big, bad, ugly monster come to take away your femininity.
-Straw man arguments are often used, along with insulting caricatures, such as the ‘Slovenly, multicoloured hair social justice warrior woman, who likes to shout loud, control every man around her and can’t clean their apartment.
-She just needs a man to show her her place’, being a particular favourite that I’ve seen online.
+In fundamentalism and very conservative spaces, the right to choose doesn’t really, from what I’ve seen, even seem like an option.
+Feminism in any form is seen as this big, bad, ugly monster coming to take away your femininity like some sociopolitical boogeyman.
+Straw man arguments are often used, along with insulting caricatures, such as the ‘Slovenly, multicoloured hair social justice warrior woman, who likes to shout loud, control every man around her, and can’t clean their apartment.
+She just needs a man to show her her place’, is a particular favourite argument and subject of memes that I’ve seen online.

-That pursuing a career ‘isn’t feminine’ along with a laundry list of other, in my opinion, very menial things, and discouraging any other forms of expression outside of a traditionally feminine persona.
-There’s a lot of romanticism for the 1950s on social media, but even in the 1950s, for most folks it wasn’t how the romanticised image of traditional family values presents online.
-The ‘they’re lying to you!’ argument with no evidence, or resorting to often debunked theories to show it, is prevalent.
+There’s this notion that pursuing a career ‘isn’t feminine’ along with a laundry list of other, in my opinion, menial to serious things, and discouraging any other forms of expression outside of a ‘traditionally feminine’ persona.
+There’s a lot of romanticism for the 1950s on social media, but even in the 1950s, for most folks, it wasn’t how the romanticised image of ‘good old traditional family values, white picket fence, kids and a dog’ presents online.
+The ‘they’re lying to you!’ argument with no concrete evidence, or resorting to often debunked theories to show it, is prevalent.
 And let’s not even get started on the ‘natural order of things’ to justify a patriarchal structure, citing people like Jordan Peterson.

 CONCLUSION